grichard5/Getting_and_Cleaning-Data/README.md

 • In R or Rstudio set the working directory to the UCI HAR Dataset directory containing the program and the downloaded file

+• Ensure the 'reshape2' package has been installed.
+Program relies on melt and cast functions

 • Run the run_analysis.R program - source("run_analysis.R")

 • The script will produce a tab delimited txt output file in the working directory named step5_averages.txt